OctopusDeploy/blog/blog/2020-05/raspberrypi-cluster/index.md

 The Cloudlet case has plenty of room for these extra parts.

-Lastly you'll need a network switch to connect the Pis to.
+Lastly you'll need a network switch to connect the Pi devices to.
 I had a spare 8-port lying around so I didn't need to buy another.
 The Raspberry Pi 4 comes with a wireless adapter built-in, so you could utilize that as well.

 ## Creating the cluster
-There are tons of blog posts out there that show you how to create a cluster of Raspberry Pis with Docker Swarm.
-I found https://howchoo.com/g/njy4zdm3mwy/how-to-run-a-raspberry-pi-cluster-with-docker-swarm easy to follow.
-All of the details you need are in the blog post, I won't bore you with all of that jazz :)
+There are tons of blog posts out there that show you how to create a cluster of Raspberry Pi with Docker Swarm.
+I found https://howchoo.com/g/njy4zdm3mwy/how-to-run-a-raspberry-pi-cluster-with-docker-swarm was clear and easy to follow.
+All of the details you need are in that blog post, I won't bore you with all of that jazz :)

 ## Operating the Swarm
-I had played around with Kubernetes (K8s) and Docker before taking on this project, however, I'd never run a Docker Swarm before.
+I had played around with Kubernetes (K8s) and Docker before taking on this project, however, I'd never run a Docker Swarm.
 There was some new concepts to learn when running things in a Docker Swarm mode versus a stand-alone Docker instance.
 For example, where you would normally use a `docker run` statement, you'd create a service within the swarm to run the container using `docker service create`.
 After messing around for a while, I had a fully operational Swarm!

 ![](docker-swarm.png)